DanielBrunnsaker/ProtPredict/README.md

 ## Feature generation in aleph

-In order to generate the features, you SWi-prolog needs to be installed, and you need to follow the following commands:
-In the folder of the relevant dataset (feature_generation/proteomics or feature_generation/proteomics_noAA):
+In order to generate the features, SWI-prolog (preferrably v7.6.3) needs to be installed on your system, and you need to follow the following commands in the folder of the relevant dataset (feature_generation/proteomics or feature_generation/proteomics_noAA):

 ```
 $ swipl